BOE makes certifications for May primary - Delaware Gazette

 James Preston Schuck (R), of Westerville, was certified to the Republican ballot running for common pleas judge.
 Schuck will run unopposed on the ballot.
 There is no Democratic party filing for common pleas judge.

-Cory D. Huffman (D), of Delaware, was certified to the Democratic ballot by the board for 67th District state representative seat.
-Huffman runs unopposed on the ballot.
+Cory D. Hoffman (D), of Delaware, was certified to the Democratic ballot by the board for 67th District state representative seat.
+Hoffman runs unopposed on the ballot.

-“We’re recommending Cory Huffman to the ballot,” said Karla Herron, BOE director.
+“We’re recommending Cory Hoffman to the ballot,” said Karla Herron, BOE director.
 “He did everything properly.”

 The board certified Kris Jordan (R), of Ostrander; Brian Lorenz (R), of Powell; and Denise Martin (R), of Delaware County, for the Republican ballot for the 67th District state representative seat.